2 Clarke Drive

 “Genomic testing [is important] because you are never going to be able to use erdafitinib if you do not test for FGFR mutations.
 It may also help simplify your decision about what drug you are going to use in the third line.
 Only about 20% of the time or less will you detect an FGFR alteration and be able to use erdafitinib,” Devitt said.
 “There is no clear-cut winner between the 2 [agents] in terms of what should be your go-to [choice].
-Ensure you are familiar and comfortable with both drugs and tailor which medication you are going to use based on safety profile and the efficacy data, [to some degree].”
+Ensure that you are familiar and comfortable with both drugs, and tailor which medication you are going to use based on safety profile and the efficacy data, [to some degree].”

 In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on genitourinary cancers, Devitt, a hematologist and oncologist and an assistant professor at the University of Virginia Medical Center, further underscored the importance of early genomic testing in patients with urothelial carcinoma, shared advice on factors to consider when choosing among second-line and later options, and highlighted enfortumab vedotin combination regimens that are under exploration.

 Devitt: When you are choosing between the 2 drugs, the first step is always to get genomic information.
-We know that in order for a patient to be eligible and to derive benefit from erdafitinib, they have to have an alteration in their FGFR gene, either a mutation or a translocation of the gene, that changes its function in a way that can be targeted with [the drug].
-Those mutations are generally present in only about 20% of patients at most.
-The majority of the time that you go looking for this gene, you are not going to find it and the choice is made for you: Your only option is enfortumab vedotin.
+We know that in order for a patient to be eligible and to derive benefit from erdafitinib, they have to have an alteration in their FGFR gene—either a mutation or a translocation of the gene—that changes its function in a way that can be targeted with [the drug].
+Those mutations are generally present in only about 20% of patients, at most.
+The majority of the time that you go looking for this gene, you are not going to find it, and the choice is made for you: Your only option is enfortumab vedotin.
 Things get complicated when the patient does have the genetic mutation present; choosing between these 2 drugs becomes more challenging because we do not have randomized data to guide that decision.

 [I consider] patient factors and comorbidities.
 One key comorbidity with erdafitinib is central serous retinopathy.
 [As such], patients with underlying visual issues or other retinal pathologies may not tolerate the drug quite as well.
 However, those AEs are generally reversible by withholding the drug.
 Other issues we see with erdafitinib is hyperphosphatemia.
 [We would need to] monitor that very closely and decide whether a patient can tolerate that potential toxicity.

 With enfortumab vedotin, we see AEs like significant skin reactions.
 However, other more specific [factors] that might [sway] me in [my choice between the 2 agents] are [factors such as] underlying peripheral neuropathy.
-Many of these patients have been exposed to platinum chemotherapy, so they may already have some neuropathy and enfortumab vedotin can worsen that.
+Many of these patients have been exposed to platinum chemotherapy, so they may already have some neuropathy, and enfortumab vedotin can worsen that.
 We also see some hyperglycemia with enfortumab vedotin in a small number of patients.
 If a patient [has] poorly controlled diabetes, that may be another [comorbidity] that you might factor into your decision.

 It can certainly be useful in these patients, but I still believe that we have to default to tissue-based testing for the time being.
-In some other diseases, lung cancer being a great example, [ctDNA has] pretty good specificity and sensitivity for detecting genomic alterations; it is fairly comparable to tissue-based testing [and] obviously comes with a lot less risk to the patient, which is certainly beneficial.
+In some other diseases, lung cancer being a great example, [ctDNA has] pretty good specificity and sensitivity for detecting genomic alterations; it is fairly comparable with tissue-based testing [and] obviously comes with a lot less risk to the patient, which is certainly beneficial.

 I still currently default to tissue-based testing if I have tissue easily available.
-If I do not have archived tissue, whether it be [from] the primary resection or the biopsy performed at the time of diagnosis, and I do not have a safe or adequate site of disease to biopsy, I will use ctDNA as my backup to get obtain genetic information.
+If I do not have archived tissue, whether it be [from] the primary resection or the biopsy performed at the time of diagnosis, and I do not have a safe or adequate site of disease to biopsy, I will use ctDNA as my backup to obtain genetic information.
 It is useful enough in that realm to help us guide that decision.